united-security-providers/usp-core-waap-killercoda/usp-core-waap-graphql/step3/info.md

 > &#10071; Ensure you could successfully login to the application (there will be an error HTTP 403 shown in the user section)

-You will notice that the application (access via USP Core WAAP enforcing GraphQL validation) does not work correctly, the possibility to list users seems to be broken...
+You will notice that the application (accessed via USP Core WAAP enforcing GraphQL validation) does not work correctly, the possibility to [list users]({{TRAFFIC_HOST1_80}}/users) seems to be broken...

 Let's have a look at the Core WAAP logs to identify what is going on here: